Hajj Guide: Step By Step Guide To Performing Hajj

 Step 8: Reaching Mina

 Upon reaching Mina’s tent city, you’ll find your designated tent and perform Salah, observing Dhuhr, Asr, Maghrib, ‘Isha, and Fajr prayers, reducing four-unit prayers to two units each, as instructed in the Quran.
-Spend the night in prayer, Quran reading, and preparation for the following day, emphasising spiritual reflection and devotion.
+Spend the night in prayer, Quran reading, and preparation for the following day, emphasizing spiritual reflection and devotion.

 Step 9: Day of Arafah